leon4rd/test/README.md

-## Why did the opera singer go sailing?
-They wanted to hit the high Cs.
+## Why did the m&m go to school?
+Because it wanted to be a Smartie!